Being a good friend is a skill we can learn — or just improve upon. Find out how.

-8 Ways to be a better friend1.
-Like yourself
+8 Ways to be a better friend

 The first step in having a good relationship with a friend is to have a good relationship with yourself.
 When we genuinely like ourselves, we become more attractive to other people.
 We have more to offer others because we are not constantly focused on our own image and reputation.